LenaStruts/delicios-recipes/README.md

-# Auctions
+# Recipes
-> In this project I worked on creating an auction website using Django framework.
+> In this project I worked on creating a recipe website using Django framework.

 ## Table of contents
 * [General info](#general-info)